 For my new website, I wanted to take a look back on those authors and artists who have had a hand in shaping my life in tarot.
 I didn’t get here by myself by any means, and it feels like a good time to be grateful for those who were here before me, and those who I’m still learning from today.
 The first author is Josep Miquel Sobrer, author of “The Book of Oracles or A Poet’s Tarot”.

-Mr. Sobrer was kind enough to allow me to interview him through email.
+Mr. Sobrer was kind enough to allow me to interview him through email and phone calls.
 My first question was essentially, where did you write this?
 How was it born?
 Mr. Sobrer has translated several works into different languages, and I wondered if this ‘cards into poetry’ was an extension of that work to some degree.

 Then I shuffled the deck and picked a card, which I left visible on my desk for a week.
 Each week, then, I wrote something about that card, avoiding repetition and adding the major arcana once in a while, so that in one year (52 weeks, 52 minor arcana cards) I had penned into a blank book my thoughts.

 I wrote those in my native language, Catalan.
 During a long stay (18 months) in Barcelona, I typed a version and found a publisher for it.
 Again, this was the original Catalan.
 It was titled El llibre dels oracles and was published in Barcelona by La Magrana in 1998.